-- 1. Illustrate the properties of Riemann integrable functions, - 2.
-Apply Fundamental theorems of integration. - 3.
-Illustrate the applicability of Cauchy criterion for uniform convergence and Weierstrass M-test for uniform convergence. - 4.
+- 1. Learn about some of the classes and properties of Riemann integrable functions, and the applications of the Fundamental theorems of integration. - 2.
+Know about improper integrals including, beta and gamma functions. - 3.
+Learn about Cauchy criterion for uniform convergence and Weierstrass Mtest for uniform convergence. - 4.
 Approximate transcendental functions in terms of power series as well as, differentiation and integration of power series.